Medication Search: Teva-Levodopa Carbidopa

-The recommended starting dose for people not already taking levodopa is 1 tablet, containing levodopa 100 mg and carbidopa 25 mg, 3 times a day.
+The recommended starting dose for people not already taking levodopa is 1 tablet, containing 100 mg of levodopa and 25 mg of carbidopa, 3 times a day.
 Your doctor will usually increase the dosage by 1 tablet daily every 3 days until the best results occur with the least amount of side effects.
-When the daily dose rises above 3 tablets daily, the dose should be divided into 4 to 6 daily doses.
-The maximum daily dose of levodopa is 1500 mg.
+When the dose rises above 3 tablets daily, the dose should be divided into 4 to 6 daily doses.
+The maximum daily dose of levodopa is 1,500 mg.

-If you have already been taking levodopa and are starting levodopa – carbidopa, the dose will be much lower than the dose of levodopa taken as a single medction.
+If you have already been taking levodopa and are starting levodopa – carbidopa, the dose will be much lower than the dose of levodopa taken as a single medication.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 The controlled release (CR tablets) form of this medication should be swallowed whole with fluids.
 Do not crush or chew the medication as this will destroy the time-release property of the medication.